reegis/deflex/docs/input_data.rst

 ++++++++++++++++++++++
 ``key:`` 'mobility series', ``value:`` `pandas.DataFrame() <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`_

-This sheet requires the mobility time series demand for each time step.
-Same as the heating sector, here the demand can be entered regionally or supra-regional.
-However, the reocmendation is to treat the demand supra-regional, unless there is electricity demand (which by the way, can be removed from this sector and placed in the power sector) which must be treated regionally.
+The mobility demand can be entered regionally or supra-regional.
+However, it is recommended to define the mobility demand supra-regional except for `electricity`.
+The demand for electric mobility has be defined regional because it will be connected to the electricity bus of each region.
+The combination of region and name has to exist in the `mobility` table.

 +-------------+-------------+-------------+-----+-----+
 |             |     DE01    | DE02        | ... | DE  |